bluesky/ophyd-async/docs/developer/explanations/decisions/0002-switched-to-pip-skeleton.rst

 Consequences
 ------------

-This module will use a fixed set of tools as developed in ophyd-async and can pull from this skeleton to update the packaging to the latest techniques.
+This module will use a fixed set of tools as developed in python_copier_template and can pull from this template to update the packaging to the latest techniques.

 As such, the developer environment may have changed, the following could be
 different: